hyperspy/hyperspy/doc/user_guide/io.rst

 Supported formats
 =================

-In :ref:`supported-file-formats-table` we summarise the different formats that are currently supported by Hyperspy.
+here is a summary of the different formats that are currently supported by Hyperspy.

-.. _supported-file-formats-table:

 .. table:: Supported file formats